 For visitors, today’s Berlin is mostly sought after for its vibrant cultural life.
 In the early 2000s, cheap rents, widespread squatting and alternative economies in the face of the city’s financial woes gave rise to a generation of home-grown creative types; even former mayor Klaus Wowereit described his city as ‘poor but sexy’.

 Gentrification and rising house prices have begun to challenge that.
 But Berlin still boasts thrilling street art, resident artists of all disciplines, and a strong music scene befitting the one-time home of names such as Lou Reed, David Bowie, Nick Cave and Iggy Pop.

-For tourists, Berlin remains relatively inexpensive – moderate budgets will suffice to eat, drink and sleep well here.
-The city also offers a kaleidoscope of different cultures, so you can dine on Vietnamese, Japanese and Turkish food as easily as German.
+From a tourist perspective, Berlin remains relatively inexpensive – moderate budgets will suffice to eat, drink and sleep well here.
+The city also offers a kaleidoscope of different culinary cultures, so you can dine on Vietnamese, Japanese and Turkish food as easily as German.
 The city’s large Turkish community has earned the trendy East Berlin district of Kreuzberg the nickname ‘Little Istanbul’.
 Legend has it the doner kebab was born here, and takeaway shops selling it can be found on almost every street corner.